s-expressionists/Khazern/README.md

 ; => ((a b c . d) (b c . d) (c . d) d)
 ```

+Usage of inclusive iteration path seems to have been rare even in the
+Lisp Machine Lisp.
+The mechanism is still exists in many CL
+implementations but is completely unused in modern code.
+Only the
+residual syntax of exclusive iteration paths survived in the ANSI CL
+specification.
+For this reason, Khazern only supports exclusive
+iteration path extensions.

+Khazern supports many extensions mechanisms in addition to iteration
+paths.
+The primary interface to adding extensions is PARSE-CLAUSE
+which takes as one of its arguments a REGION that specifies where in
+LOOP the clause is permitted.
+Currently there are the following
+regions:

+* body-region - top-level clauses in LOOP.
+* selectable-region - clauses that can occur in conditionals or as
+  top-level clauses.
+* for-as-region - subclauses of FOR or AS.
+* being-region - subclauses of FOR-BEING or AS-BEING.
+* with-region - subclauses of WITH.

+This makes iteration paths valid in the being-region as so Khazern
+refers to these as being clauses.

 Then khazern-extension-extrinsic and khazern-extension-intrinsic
-systems implement many predefined iteration paths.
+systems implement many predefined extensions.
 They are described
 in the sections below.

 ### Hash Table Iteration

-#### HASH-KEY Iteration Path
+#### HASH-KEY Being Clause

-The HASH-KEY iteration path is identical to that described in the ANSI
+The HASH-KEY being clause is identical to that described in the ANSI
 CL specification with the addition of the ability to specify a
 type-spec for USING variable.